Client List

 Getting stuck in fear-based avoidance

-asking for repeated reassurance
+Asking for repeated reassurance

 Missing out on normal activities because of anxiety or OCD